Website Cookie Policy

 Breakout 1b: Conflicts and trustee benefits: a deeper dive

-Presented by managing associate Hayley Marsden, and associate Daniel Lewis, both in Wrigleys' charities and social economy team.
+Presented by Managing Associate Hayley Marsden and Associate Daniel Lewis, both from Wrigleys' Charities and Social Economy team.

 In this breakout, we will take a deep dive into conflicts of interest, duty and loyalty, as well as trustee benefit issues, and examine how these might impact your charity.
 Drawing on examples from practice, we will use case-studies to explore some of the different scenarios in which a conflict might arise, and how the updated Charity Commission guidance changes the landscape for trustee benefits and remuneration.
 We will provide practical tips and takeaways on how to manage and mitigate potential risks.

-Keynote speech: Paul Price, trustee for Survivors Against Terror
+Keynote speech: Paul Price, trustee of Survivors Against Terror

-Presented by Paul Price, Trustee for the charity Survivors Against Terror.
+Presented by Paul Price, Trustee of the charity Survivors Against Terror.

 Lunch